ocaml/opam/master_changes.md

 ## Reftests
 ### Tests
+  * Add a package spelling test `hints.test` outlining which types of misspellings are covered and which are not [#6434 @arozovyk]
+  * Add a package spelling test `hints-commands.test` demonstrating the hints provided across various commands when a package name is misspelled [#6434 @arozovyk]
   * Add switch removal test: failure on removal linked switch [#6276 @btjorge]
   * Extend the tests on opam admin to include packages using builtin global variables [#6331 @kit-ty-kate]
   * Extend the tests on opam admin check by including all the arguments [#6331 @kit-ty-kate @rjbou]